fsharp/fslang-design/RFCs/FS-1060-nullable-reference-types.md

 let ns2: string? = null
 ```

-However, this overly normalizes the use of the feature in F# and is confusing in combination with optional argumwents.
+However, this overly normalizes the use of the feature in F# and is confusing in combination with optional arguments.

 #### Alternative: Other union-like representations